Nick0778/jak-project/README.md

 Also, inside the `hover-formation` actor, you have to add a `alt-actor` passing the `aid` from the turret actor, which its setup will be explained soon.

 **Note: I recommend you to add an `"aid": id value` in every actor from your custom level, like you could see in the images above.
-If you don't add it, this may cause some kind of issue, because custom level actors have a really small `aid` as default and maybe this can cause some conflict with another actor and if you change/remove from some position, this will change the `aid` from others.
-So, make sure to add it for every entity, and add a higher value, like: `10000`, for example.**
+If you don't add it, this may cause some kind of issue, because custom level actors have a really small `aid` as default and maybe this can cause some conflict with another actor and if you change/remove it from some position, this will change the `aid` from others.
+So, make sure to add it for every actor, and add a higher value, like: `10000`, for example.**

 For last, you have to add the turret actor in your `.jsonc` file and add some important stuff in there.